jclain/gitolite-contrib/HostBasedAuth_en.md

 ~~~
 the repo is:
 * readable from the addresses 10.11.12.13 and 10.11.12.14
-* writable from any address that reverse-resolve to HOST.DOMAIN
+* writable from any address that reverse-resolves to HOST.DOMAIN
-* writable from any address that reverse-resolve to HOSTNAME<.ANYDOMAIN>
+* writable from any address that reverse-resolves to HOSTNAME<.ANYDOMAIN>

-It is not required to define users and mappings for reader, writer and enforcer
+You need not define users and mappings for reader, writer and enforcer
 privileges for each repo.
 This example is only to show that this is possible.

-The gitolite verb create (used to create wild-repos) and those associate with
+The gitolite verb 'create' (used to create wild-repos) and those associate with
 git commands (git-upload-pack, git-receive-pack, git-upload-archive) are all
 supported.
 Here is a complete example: